 - You are (or have been) married or in a civil partnership.

 - You have a child or dependent aged under 18 when your course begins.

 - You have been in local authority care for at least three months spanning your 16th birthday, and are irreconcilably estranged from your parents.
-In this instance, you would be considered a ‘care leaver’ – the support is still available, but the way you access it may be slightly different.
-Take a look at our advice for care leavers for more information.
+In this instance, you would be considered a ‘care leaver’ – the support is still available, but the way you access it might be slightly different.
+Take a look at our advice for care leavers.

 You might be able to apply for student finance as an estranged student if you’ve had no contact with both your parents for over a year.
-This means you will have had no written or verbal contact with either parent and this is unlikely to change.
-However, if you’ve had contact with either parent in the last 12 months, your application will still be considered.
+This means no written or verbal contact with either parent and this is unlikely to change.
+But, if you’ve had contact with either parent in the last 12 months, your application will still be considered.

 You cannot apply as estranged just because: